preciofishbone/OmniaDocs/my-workplace/user-feed/index.rst

 .. image:: omnia-user-feed.png

 When posting a message here, users can select to make it available to everyone or just to members of a certain team site.
+The list displays team sites the user is a member of.

 .. image:: user-feed-select.png